EnterpriseDB/tpa/docs/src/install_from_source.md

         VAR: value
 ```

-TPAexec will build and install extensions one by one in the order
+TPA will build and install extensions one by one in the order
 listed, so you can build extensions that depend on another (such as
 pglogical and BDR) by mentioning them in the correct order.